simbricks/simbricks/doc/learn/execution.rst

   .. code-block:: bash

-    simbricks-cli runs submit <path to tour virtual prototype python script>
+    simbricks-cli runs submit <path to your virtual prototype python script>

-  Note that in order to submit a virtual prototype python script to the backend via the CLI, it must declare a list of Instantiation Configurations.
+  Note that in order to submit a virtual prototype python script to the backend via the CLI, it must declare a module-level list called ``instantiations``.
+  You can also directly follow the execution's output by passing ``--follow``.
-  In case submitting yout virtual prototype was successful, you should be able to see output that looks similar to the following:
+  In case submitting your virtual prototype was successful, you should be able to see output that looks similar to the following:

   .. code-block:: console

-    $ simbricks-cli runs submit <path to tour virtual prototype python script>
+    $ simbricks-cli runs submit <path to your virtual prototype python script>
                           Run
       --------------------------------------------
       | id | instantiation_id | state            |
       --------------------------------------------